Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/04-logging-onto-cloud.md

 ## Background to AWS

-Setting up a new AWS instance requires a credit card, an AWS account, and up to a day of verification time, but you've already spent most of this workshop working in the cloud!
+Setting up a new AWS instance requires a credit card, an AWS account, and up to a day of verification time.
 To save time, your instructor launched a remote computer (instance) for you prior to the workshop, and connected it to our lesson data.
-You've already logged into it at least once, but now that you're more comfortable with the command line, lets go back and talk about how it all works.
+Lets talk about how it all works.

 We have a pre-configured copy of the data needed for this workshop that is always available to attach to a new instance on Amazon, as long as you have an account, and the log-in credentials to open it.